close

 Saint John’s Eve

 Saint John's Eve has, however, gained significance around the world due to its ties with midsummer celebrations.
-Midsummer is an old pagan celebration that predates Christianity, and traditionally comes in the middle of summer, around the summer solstice (the longest day of the year).
+Midsummer is an old pagan celebration that predates Christianity and traditionally comes in the middle of summer, around the summer solstice (the longest day of the year).

 Over time, therefore - as is the case for many Christian festivals that overlap with old pagan celebrations - the traditions surrounding these two events started to become intertwined.
 Many countries around the world mark Saint John's Eve with practices traditionally used to celebrate midsummer, for instance by lighting fireworks and bonfires, and collecting medicinal plants.
 In some countries, a maypole is erected as part of the midsummer celebrations.
 Songs and hymns are sung, while people bathe in rivers and lakes as a way of cleansing the body from evil, a clear homage to Saint John’s baptisms.